-The enhanced diagnostics on the BlueDriver Car Health Monitor are available for 35 vehicle brands—the most of any car health monitor on the list.
-You can diagnose everything from the airbags to the climate control.
+The BlueDriver Car Health Monitor’s enhanced diagnostics are available for 35 vehicle brands—the most of any car health monitor on the list.
+You can diagnose everything from airbags to climate control.
 Basic OBDII diagnostics are available for all vehicles, too.

 From a usability standpoint, BlueDriver is the best car health monitor for drivers with little repair experience.
 It provides definitions of codes and potential fixes specific to your vehicle.
 If you need advanced functions, you can get them with an upgrade to the app.

-- OBDII diagnostics on any vehicle made after 1996
+- It does OBDII diagnostics on any vehicle made after 1996.

-- Access to some features requires paid upgrade
+- Access to some features requires a paid upgrade.

 The BlueDriver Bluetooth Car Health Monitor offers advanced diagnostics for more vehicles than other Bluetooth adapters.
-It’s a more expensive option, though, and getting access to some features requires a paid upgradeCheck Price at Amazon
+It’s a more expensive option, though, and getting access to some features requires a paid upgrade.

-The FIXD car health monitor is designed to pair with the FIXD app, which is easy to set up.
+The FIXD car health monitor is designed to pair with the FIXD app that is relatively easy to set up.
 While there is a monthly subscription for FIXD premium, the free version of the app offers all the diagnostic power most drivers need.

 In terms of diagnostics, FIXD covers the basics.
 You can run all OBDII diagnostic functions, including smog tests and reading engine codes.
 Enhanced Codes for non-OBDII systems are available for vehicles made by Chrysler, Ford, Honda, Nissan, and Toyota.